redhat-performance/jetlag/docs/deploy-sno-ibmcloud.md

 # Applies to sno clusters
 sno_node_count: 2

-# The version of the openshift-installer, undefined or empty results in the playbook failing with error message.
-# Values accepted: 'latest-4.13', 'latest-4.14', explicit version i.e. 4.15.2 or for dev builds, candidate-4.16
-ocp_version: "latest-4.15"

-# Enter whether the build should use 'dev' (nightly builds) or 'ga' for Generally Available version of OpenShift
+# Enter whether the build should use 'dev' (early candidate builds) or 'ga' for Generally Available versions of OpenShift
 # Empty value results in playbook failing with error message.
+Example of dev builds would be 'candidate-4.17', 'candidate-4.16'
+# or 'latest' (which would point to the early candidate build of the latest in development release) and examples of 'ga' builds would
+# be explicit versions like '4.15.20' or '4.16.0' or you could also use things like latest-4.16 to point to the latest z-stream of 4.16.
+# Checkout https://mirror.openshift.com/pub/openshift-v4/clients/ocp for a list of available builds for 'ga' releases and
+# https://mirror.openshift.com/pub/openshift-v4/clients/ocp-dev-preview for a list of 'dev' releases.
 ocp_build: "ga"

+# The version of the openshift-installer binary, undefined or empty results in the playbook failing with error message.
+# Values accepted depended on the build chosen ('ga' or 'dev').
+# For 'ga' builds some examples of what you can use are 'latest-4.13', 'latest-4.14' or explicit versions like 4.15.2
+# For 'dev' builds some examples of what you can use are 'candidate-4.16' or just 'latest'
+ocp_version: "latest-4.15"

 # Either "OVNKubernetes" or "OpenShiftSDN" (Only for BM/RWN cluster types)
 networktype: OVNKubernetes